thedmo/VideohubRoutingCli/README.md

 As of now, the tool is not yet very functional, as i am working on it in my free time and am learning a lot about programming in C++.

 ## Future features
-  - Adding/removing devices to local database

 - Saving/loading routings
 - renaming channels
 - locking channels
 - GUI with a matrix like interface (e.g. Dante interface; top: Sources, left: Destinations)